DerLucas1/Leap-n-Leave/README.md

 # Leap-n-Leave
-a project of 4 students for our game development class
+a Unity project of 4 students for our game development class
 NOT a finished game

 This is a german game we created last summer for our game development class.